PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 JavaScript tracking API
 =======================
-Following API allows user to:
+The following API allows the user to:

     * track page views
     * track visits on multiple domains and subdomains
-    * track ecommerce events (successful orders, cart changes, product and category views)
+    * track e-commerce events (successful orders, cart changes, product and category views)
     * track content impressions
     * manage custom variables to use them later
     * track clicked links to external domains and download files

 Installing Tracking code
 ------------------------
-There are two ways of installing tracking code:
+There are two ways of installing a tracking code:

 Installing tracking code via Tag Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is the easiest and recommended way of tracking code installation.

 #.
 Sign in to your PPMS with your admin or Super User account.
 #.
-Click on menu button on the top left.
+Click on the menu button on the top left.
 #.
 Click on the Websites position.
 #.
 Choose the website for which you want to implement a tracking code.
 #.
-Select Installation tab.
+Select the Installation tab.
 #.
-The tracking code snippet for your website is displayed under Website code for asynchronous tags or Website code for synchronous tags.
+The tracking code snippet for your website is displayed under the Website code for asynchronous tags or Website code for synchronous tags.

 Installing tracking code via code snippet.